I, Me Aur Main: Plot

-Ishaan, a charismatic, good-looking, self-centered, pompous, dependent, coquettish music producer from Mumbai, lives a sheltered existence as the apple of his mother's eye, always protected by his elder sister Shivani.
+Ishaan, a charismatic, good-looking, self-centered, pompous, dependent and coquettish music producer from Mumbai, lives a sheltered existence as the apple of his mother's eye, always protected by his elder sister Shivani.
 He lives with his girlfriend Anushka and takes her for granted.
 One day Anushka kicks him out of her house due to his irresponsibility about their relationship.

 His new neighbor Gauri comes into his life, and he begins to fall in love with her.
 Ishaan is forced out of his company, and Gauri encourages him to start his own music company.
-While Ishaan is working on his music, Anushka is pregnant with his child but decides not to tell him that he is responsible.
-A few days later, Ishaan learned that his ex-girlfriend is pregnant with his child.
+While Ishaan is working on his music, Anushka is pregnant with his child but decides not to tell him that he is the father.
+A few days later, Ishaan learns that his ex-girlfriend is pregnant with his child.
 Gauri gets a scholarship to Paris, and Ishaan and Gauri decide to live there after his big launch.

 On the day of the launch, Anushka starts having contractions, and Ishaan, realizing his responsibilities, takes Anushka to the hospital where they have a daughter.
 Gauri leaves for Paris, understanding what is happening.
 Eight months later, Ishaan and his baby girl Diya talk to Gauri, who is returning soon, while Anushka is happily married to another man.